cockroachdb/docs/src/current/v24.3/troubleshoot-lock-contention.md

 ### Example 1

-In this example, Transaction 1 is a write that blocks Transaction 2, a read, and Transaction 3, a write.
-Transaction 1 locks key `k=2`.
-When Transaction 2 tries to read key `k=2`, it experiences lock contention and waits for the lock on the key to be released.
-Similarly, when Transaction 3 tries to write to key `k=2`, it experiences lock contention and waits for the lock on the key to be released.
+In this example, *Transaction 1* is a write that blocks both *Transaction 2* and *Transaction 3*. *Transaction 2* is a read, and *Transaction 3* is a write. *Transaction 1* locks key `k=2`.
+When *Transaction 2* tries to read key `k=2`, it experiences lock contention and waits for the lock on the key to be released.
+Similarly, when *Transaction 3* tries to write to key `k=2`, it experiences lock contention and waits for the lock on the key to be released.

 Transaction 1 (blocking write)   | Transaction 2 (waiting read) | Transaction 3 (waiting write)
 ---------------------------------|------------------------------|--------------------------------